Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Case Studies

 \section{Case Studies}

-In this section, we revisit our two driving case studies and use \method\;as well as other feature importance measures to identify important features in predicting drug responses and breast cancer subtypes.
+In this section, we investigate two case studies using \method\;as well as other feature importance measures to identify important features in predicting drug responses and breast cancer subtypes.
 In both case studies, we show that \rfmethod\;increases the prediction accuracy over RF and that the feature rankings from \method\;agree with established domain knowledge with significantly greater stability than other feature importance measures across different perturbations (i.e., across different train-test splits and random seeds used to train the RF).
 Given that both predictability and stability are important prerequisites for interpretability \citep{murdoch2019definitions, yu2020veridical}, these findings showcase the effectiveness of \method\;for extracting reliable interpretations in real-world scientific problems.